AdaCore/gnatcoverage/doc/gnatcov/exemptions.rst

 displaying for each the source location span, the number of actually exempted violations in the region, the exemption justification text and the observed exempted violations per regions.
-It also includes a total count of the number of exempted regions and another for exempted violations accross all sections at the end.
+It also includes a total count of the number of exempted regions and another for exempted violations across all sections at the end.

 The corresponding :cmd-option:`=report` excerpt below illustrates this for the